tjfitzg/mean-contactlist/README.md

 — Edit:

-Heroku mean-contactlist demo app forked and modified to implement modular design
+Heroku mean-contactlist demo app forked to implement modular design

 The services and controllers are all in separate files.
 Modifications to the code was necesarry to modularize